fybrik/fybrik/site/docs/get-started/quickstart.md

 <!-- For a full installation refer to the [full installation guide](./setup/install) instead. -->

+For a super-quickstart for demo purposes refer to [super-quickstart](./super-quickstart.md)

 ## Before you begin

 Ensure that you have the following: